Rena dulcis: Common names

 Common names for R. dulcis include the following: burrowing snake, eastern worm snake, plains blind snake, Texas blind snake, Texas Rena, Texas slender blind snake, Texas threadsnake, Texas worm snake, worm snake.

 Geographic range

-Rena dulcis is found in the southwestern United States and northern Mexico.
-In the USA it occurs in southwestern Kansas, western Oklahoma including the panhandle, central and southern Texas, west through southern New Mexico to southeastern Arizona.
+R. dulcis is found in the southwestern United States and northern Mexico.
+In the USA it occurs in southwestern Kansas, western Oklahoma including the panhandle, central and southern Texas, west through southern New Mexico.
 In northern Mexico it has been reported in Chihuahua, Coahuila, Tamaulipas, Nuevo León, San Luis Potosí, Veracruz, Querétaro, Hidalgo, and Puebla.

 The type locality given by Baird and Girard is "Between San Pedro and Camanche [sic] Springs, Tex."
 (Comanche Springs, Texas).

+Habitat

+R. dulcis is found in a variety of habitats including desert, grassland, shrubland, savanna, and forest.

 Conservation

 Gauging wild blind snake populations is virtually impossible due to their secretive nature.
 However, like many other native Texas species, R. dulcis is known to be detrimentally affected by the red imported fire ant.

 Subspecies

 The following three subspecies are recognized as being valid.